vszakats/hb/README.md

 > NOTES:
 >
-> - All code below should be copied to batch files or typed at command-line.
+> - Copy code below to batch files or type it at the command-line.
 > - Naturally, you will need to adapt path names to valid ones on your system.
-> - You can use additional `clean`, `install` or `clean install` make
+> - You can use `clean`, `install` or `clean install` make parameters
->   parameters depending on what you want to do.
+>   depending on what you want to do.
 > - To redirect all output to a log file, append this after the make command:
 >   `> log.txt 2>&1`